younglim/developer.gov.sg/collections/_products/categories/sensor-platforms-and-internet-of-things/cloud-video-exchange/features.md

 ### Integration with Video Analytics System (VAS)

-Agencies can quickly run video analytics through CVX‘s seamless integration with the Video Analytics System (VAS) developed by GovTech.
+Agencies can quickly run video analytics through CVX‘s seamless integration with the [Video Analytics System (VAS)](/products/categories/analytics/vas/){:target="_blank"} developed by GovTech.

 ### Intra-Agency sharing

 Once your video systems are linked to CVX, you can stream live video feeds to modern web browsers, access historical videos, control cameras (pan-tilt-zoom), record videos to the CVX cloud or download snippets to laptops within your agency.
 A powerful permissions management system enables administrators to grant or restrict permissions by users or user groups.

 ### Cross-Agency sharing